binarystash/gitlab-hook/readme.md

 ### Set up the repository

 1. SSH to the server as root.
-If you log in as another user, you may eventually encounter permission errors.
+If you log in as another user, you will get permission errors.

   * If you're using Linux: type `ssh <ip_address_of_your_server>`
   * If you're using Windows: use [Putty](https://www.digitalocean.com/community/tutorials/how-to-log-into-a-vps-with-putty-windows-users)